kofaysi/onitama-version-2014-minimalistic-PnP/README.md

 ```
 The separator can be comman, space or tab (mixed usage is allowed).
 The first line of each mapping file is ignored as it is considered a header.

+The translations herewithin follow the translation of the Japanese zodiac signs istead of literal translation of the animal kind.

 ### Contributing

 Contributions to this project are welcome.
 Please ensure any contributions follow the existing coding style and file structure.